Categories

 Financial institutions, banks, eCommerce platforms, and so on have recently started using bank statements for proof of address verification.
 A recent bank statement can easily be used as proof of address.
 However, customers have security concerns regarding offering their bank statements.
 Financial services in Europe have seen almost 40% of customers abandon the customer onboarding process when they were asked for bank statements for address verification.
 Customers are hesitant to provide their sensitive data.

-Utility bills have been used for proof of address verification for a long while.
+Utility bill verification has been used for proof of address verification for a long while.
 Earlier the process was strictly paper-based, but since the pandemic, it has gone digital.
 This is the strongest form of address verification as the document is recent and hard to mimic.
 Utility bills provide the most recent address of a consumer, while most people don’t care about changing addresses on driving licenses, they are likely to pay their utility bills every month.

 DIRO Online Document Verification Software for Address Verification